Colima, Mexico: A Cultural Adventure in Mexico’s Hidden Jewel

 Although it is not very popular among travelers, Colima Mexico has it all: mountains, valleys, jungles, mangroves, beaches, lagoons, and estuaries.

-In its landscape, the so-called twin volcanoes are the Volcán de Fuego de Colima and the Nevado de Colima.
+There are two famous volcanoes in Colima: the Volcán de Fuego and the Nevado de Colima.

 The former is active, while the latter is an inactive volcano with a snow-capped summit.